benbaumann95/capstone-project-icl/docs/model_card.md

 The mature phase of the approach, producing the majority of new best values.
 Key refinements:

 - **Kernel weighting**: combined log marginal likelihood (60%) and leave-one-out cross-validation (40%) for robust kernel selection
-- **Probability of Improvement (PI)** replaced Expected Improvement (EI) for exploitation — PI asks "what is the probability of beating the current best?" while EI rewards uncertainty, which can push queries away from known optima
+- **Probability of Improvement (PI)** replaced Expected Improvement (EI) for exploitation -- PI asks "what is the probability of beating the current best?" while EI rewards uncertainty, which can push queries away from known optima
 - **Hard constraints**: per-dimension bounds to prevent queries from entering known-bad regions
 - **Coordinate-wise search**: for extremely peaked functions, perturbing one dimension at a time reduces risk
 - **Directional validation**: post-selection checks to ensure queries move in the expected improvement direction
 - **Critical bug fixes**: corrected domain clipping that had prevented boundary-optimal queries from reaching the true boundary

+### Phase 6: HEBO-Inspired Upgrades (Week 11)

+Applied techniques from HEBO (NeurIPS 2020 BBO Challenge winner, Huawei Noah's Ark Lab):

+- **Output warping (Yeo-Johnson)**: replaced StandardScaler with PowerTransformer on y values, improving GP fit on functions with skewed output distributions (e.g., F1 spans values from near-zero to 1.99)
+- **Noisy EI**: for confirmed noisy functions (F2), used the GP's posterior mean prediction as incumbent rather than the noisy observed best
+- **Multi-acquisition ensemble**: combined normalized PI (0.5) + EI (0.3) + UCB (0.2) scores instead of selecting a single acquisition function, reducing the risk of betting on the wrong criterion

 ### Key Innovations